Crook (film): Reception

 NDTV India quoted, "Music composer Pritam Chakraborty, who is a favourite of the Bhatt camp, brings forth another likable soundtrack in forthcoming film Crook.
 Even though the compositions fall under his signature style and not much experimentation is involved, the tracks do have the potential of getting noticed."

 Critical reception

 India

 The reception of the film in India has been mixed.
 The critics praised the story and music but criticized the execution.
 However, many of them praised the erotic scenes between Emraan Hashmi and Shella Allen.
-The scenes have become quite popular as well.

-One critic writes praises the music, writing: "this along with its already popular songs makes Crook a full on entertainment package that should not be missed when it releases all over on 8 October".
-Movie critic Taran Adarsh, criticized the film as a "half-hearted effort", but praises Mohit Suri's handling of the subject during the second hour of the film.
+Movie critic Taran Adarsh, criticized the film as a "half-hearted effort", but praised Mohit Suri's handling of the subject during the second hour of the film.
 Another critic praised the film for presenting "an altogether different approach to the situation and (the director) takes both the sides and speaks in favour of Indians and as well as the Australians.

 Among negative reviews, a critic at India Today complained that the film racially vilifies Australians as: